bbfh-tuxle/lib/README.md

 Tuxle library for reading & writing custom data formats.
 Used by both Tuxle server & Tuxle client.

+All functions/structs are documented in the code.
+This document is a brief overview of parts that might need additional explanation.

 <!-- vim-markdown-toc GFM -->

 * [📃 Protocol](#-protocol)